 My approach to therapy is best described as contextual and person-centered.
 My aim is to offer people a sense of safety and belonging by embedding them in their strengths and familial and cultural resources.
 I hold a Master’s degree in Clinical Psychology and I have obtained another Master’s degree in Philosophy, with a focus onbioethics.
 Currently, I am in training to become a transcultural systemic therapist, which encompasses family and couples therapy.
 It is based on an anthropological understanding of human interaction and diversity in culture, gender, religion, spirituality and sexuality.
 I also draw from the insights of acceptance and commitment therapy, mindfulness, cognitive behavioral therapy and psychodrama.

-I offer therapy in English, Dutch and German in Amsterdam and online.
+I offer therapy in English, Dutch and German in Amsterdam.